 My recommendation is to apply wax to furniture pieces that are decorative and not used every day or on heavily distressed pieces.
 Heavily distressed pieces only need light protection, since the furniture is already distressed, and adding more wear would not be an issue.
 Since most waxes sit on top of a finish, the wax will need to be removed completely before painting over a piece.

 The best furniture wax brands

-I have tried many different brands of furniture wax and hands down my favorite wax is Maison Blanche Antique Wax.
-It is my favorite because it spreads like oil and not a paste.
+I have tried many different brands of furniture wax and one of my favorite wax is Country Chic Wax.
+It is a favorite because it spreads like oil and not a paste.
 It is easy to apply and it is a penetrating wax and not one that sits on top of your finish.
 You don’t need to apply the clear wax before applying the dark wax, which means less waxing, less product, and easier to use.
 My favorite way to apply is by using a round natural bristle wax brush and wiping it away with lint-free towels.